 - comparison of the nature and differences between Johanine and Pauline Christianity (1902-05-04-GA087)

 FMC00.166 gives an overview of some key incarnations of the author of John's Gospel, Christian Rosenkreutz, one of Rudolf Steiner's masters.

-FMC00.227 shows paintings by Rembrandt of a man who visited him, see quotes by Lievegoed and Vreede below.
+FMC00.227 shows paintings by Rembrandt of a man who visited him, said to be an incarnation of Christian Rosenkreutz, see quotes by Lievegoed and Vreede below.
 A lot can be said about such representations and all the rumours about them, see eg Hella Krause-Zimmer or Christian Lazarides under 'Further reading' below.

 Lecture coverage and references

 Rudolf Steiner made explicit mention of Christian Rosenkreutz and Master Jesus as the two Masters of the White Lodge representing the Christian and Rosecrucian European stream in which he worked.